nikitahl/dashboard-shortcuts/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Add custom shortcut links to your admin bar for quick access to frequently used pages and tools.
-Create your own bookmarks and favorites for faster navigation.
+Add custom shortcut links to your admin bar.
+Create bookmarks and favorites for quick access to frequently used pages and tools.

 == Description ==